HimanshuAttri/PiBank/README.md

- # Virtual_Pi-Bankee
+# Virtual_Pi-Bank
 Web UI of a Virtual Bank deployed on a Raspberry Pi server pproviding virtual transaction methods for remote communities  living in areas of low connectivity.